AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

             ],
     ```

-    The project includes a sample image at `/mock-content/adobestock-140634652.jpeg` that will be used with the **webpack dev server**.
+    The project includes a sample image at `/mock-content/adobestock-140634652.jpeg` that is used with the **webpack dev server**.

     You can view the full [en.model.json here](https://github.com/adobe/aem-guides-wknd-spa/blob/Angular/map-components-solution/ui.frontend/src/mocks/json/en.model.json).